Engee documentation

 rn codegen Code generation

-n new Custom block templates for code generator
+n new Custom block templates for the code generator

-It is now possible to define custom block templates for the code generator.
-This allows you to fine-tune how code is generated from blocks supported by the code generator.
-More information is available at Code generation based on custom templates.
+Now you can set your own block templates for the code generator.
+This allows you to fine-tune how the code is generated from the blocks supported by the code generator.
+Additional information is available on the page Code generation based on custom templates.

-For example, the template for the Product block with customisation of the division operation:
+For example, the template for the block Product with customization of the division operation:

 image14